-1.8 Seniority
+1.9 Seniority

 Seniority is defined as the length of employment with the College within the Selkirk College Faculty Association bargaining unit and will be accrued on the basis of a full time appointment or proportion thereof.
+There are three (3) distinct seniority classifications: faculty seniority, faculty assistant seniority and tutor seniority.
+A member's seniority is accrued to the appropriate seniority classification based on his/her contract for the corresponding position as per Articles 1.2, 1.3 or 1.4.